-While I use it in more breakfasts (like in banana pancakes) and in snacks (like oatmeal cookies), I’ve recently loved using it to make a chocolate cake!
+While I use it in more breakfasts (like in banana pancakes) and in cookies (like chocolate chip cookies and oatmeal cookies), I’ve recently loved using it to make a chocolate cake!

 No dairy and no grains are needed, but you’d never tell.
 The texture is super moist and tender, layered and topped with a creamy frosting.
-It is sweet, rich, and full of chocolate flavor throughout.
+It is rich, and full of chocolate flavor throughout.